kartAI/CADAiD-webapp/README.md

 deploy:
   replicas: x
 ```
   where `x` is the amount of instances of the service are running across the cluster.
 Place this under cad-aid-api in docker compose. a reverse proxy, like nginx, is needed to make this work.
-This support many serveses/machines to access the same port.
+This support many services/machines to access access the same port.

 ## Future thoughts

-Deployment thoughts: Add the contatiners in kubernetes or docker swarn.
+Deployment thoughts: Add the containers in kubernetes or docker swarn.
 might be fun to test more microservice architecture, like putting AI models in different docker containers.